dockur/macos/readme.md

     DISK_SIZE: "256G"
   ```

+> [!TIP]
-  This can also be used to resize the existing disk to a larger capacity without any data loss.
+> This can also be used to resize the existing disk to a larger capacity without any data loss.

-* ### How do I change the amount of CPU or RAM?
+### How do I change the amount of CPU or RAM?

   By default, the container will be allowed to use a maximum of 2 CPU cores and 4 GB of RAM.